shogowada/scalajs-reactjs/example/README.md

 ### How about states?

 States are wrapped and unwrapped automatically, so you don't need to do `state.wrapped`.
-We can wrap and unwrap states automatically because nobody extends states.
+We can wrap and unwrap states automatically because nothing extends states; it is supposed to be local to each component.

 ```scala
 case class State(text: String)